 It's a great balance of being in the classroom with the kids and feeling like you're making a difference, but also having plenty of free time to do all the cool things around your city.

 If you teach in the morning, you'll have to get up early every day, but you'll have the rest of the day to have free time.
-If you teach in the evenings, you'll have relaxing mornings where you decide when you get up and explore your city.
+If you teach in the evenings, you'll have relaxing mornings where you decide when you get up and explore your city before heading to school .

-Depending on the school you teach at there will be anywhere from three to six classes going at the same time (and there's one teacher per class).
-Every 25-40 minutes, you will rotate groups and you will simply teach that lesson again to the new group of kids.
-The classes are small (no more than 8-10 kids per class) and 25 minutes really does fly by making your whole teaching day go so fast!
+The classes are small (no more than 8-10 kids per class) and 25 minutes really does fly by making your whole teaching day go so fast.

 Have more questions about volunteering with the International Language Programs or the how teaching works?
 Text one of our awesome ILP representatives -- they've been on the program before and can give you a first hand experience of everything!